yownas/vsh/DEV_GUIDE.md

 # TODOS

+* Use getopts...
-* Support for Solaris Zones and FreeBSD Jails
+* Support for FreeBSD Jails
 * Better documentation with example and use-cases

-# DONES

-* Add support for physical "clients" and proxied containers.
-* Move functions and other things that can/should be reused from libexec/vshd-Linux to vshd / js

 # DQA - Developer Questions and Answers